Q: How do I apply?

 Q: Do I need to submit official GRE and TOEFL test scores?

-A: Official test scores should be sent directly from the Educational Testing Service to Texas A&M University (Code 6003) and be from a test date within five years of the date the application form reached the Office of Admissions and Records and/or the Genetics Program office.
+A: Official test scores should be sent directly from the Educational Testing Service to Texas A&M University (Code 6003) and be from a test date within five years of the date the application form reached the Office of Admissions and Records.

 Q: Are there any restrictions regarding age?